An elliptical is a piece of exercise equipment designed to provide a high-quality, low-impact cardiovascular workout.

-A: There are 3 kinds of elliptical machines: front drive, center drive and rear drive.
-‘Drive’ in this case indicates where the flywheel is located.
-So, on a ‘front drive’ elliptical the flywheel is located at the front of the machine and so on.
-Front drives tend to be the noisiest, rear drives the quietest and center drive ellipticals tend to be the rarest.
+A: There are three kinds of elliptical machines: front-drive, center-drive, and rear-drive.
+‘Drive’, in this case, indicates where the flywheel is located.
+So, on a ‘front-drive’ elliptical, the flywheel is located at the front of the machine and so on.
+Front drives tend to be the noisiest, rear drives the quietest, and center drive ellipticals tend to be the rarest.

 Q: How accurate is the calorie counter on an elliptical?

 A: The unfortunate reality is that calorie counters amount to little more than algorithm-driven guesswork.
 Put another way, they’re notoriously inaccurate (15).
-If part of the reason you got an elliptical is to lose weight don’t use the calorie counter to judge your progress.
-Eat right, exercise on the elliptical on a regular basis and use your bathroom scale to determine if your efforts are successful.
+If part of the reason you got an elliptical is to lose weight, don’t use the calorie counter to judge your progress.
+Eat right, exercise on the elliptical, and use your bathroom scale to determine if your efforts are successful.

 Q: Why is it called an ‘elliptical’ machine?